Where refugees in Washington are arriving from

 Refugee arrivals during the 2023 fiscal year dramatically outpaced the prior two years, reaching over 60,000 from October 2022 to September 2023.

-Stacker referenced data from the Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Washington in August 2024.
-Countries with only one refugee since October 2023 are not included.
+Stacker referenced data from The Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Washington in March 2024.

 To Washington: